sgsokol/influx/influx_si/doc/manual.rst

 	--addnoise        Add centered gaussian noise to simulated measurements written to _res.kvh file.
 SD of this noise is taken from       FTBL file

 										 This option can be helpful for generating synthetic FTBL files with realistic simulated measurements (cf. :ref:`How to make FTBL file with synthetic data?<howto>`).
+	--copy_doc         copy documentation directory in the current directory and exit.
+If ./doc exists, its content is silently owerriten.
+	--copy_test        copy test directory in the current directory and exit.
+If ./test exists, its content is silently owerriten.
+	--install_rdep     install R dependencies and exit.
 	--TIMEIT          developer option

 										Some portions of code are timed and the results is printed in the log-file.
 A curious user can use this option without any harm.